IntersectMBO/ouroboros-network/CONTRIBUTING.md

   They all use `DiffTime` rather than `Int`, so you can use fractional values if needed.

-  Failing to notice this, might lead to bugs where a delays which supposed to be in order of seconds will be measured in months (`3*10^6` seconds ~ one month)!
+  Failing to notice this, might lead to bugs where delays which supposed to be in the order of seconds will be measured in months (`3*10^6` seconds ~ one month)!

 ### Style Guides